meta — Metadata Table

 Like other OpenType tags, metadata tags are four unsigned bytes that can equivalently be interpreted as a string of four ASCII characters.
 Metadata tags must begin with a letter (0x41 to 0x5A, 0x61 to 0x7A) and must use only letters, digits (0x30 to 0x39) or space (0x20).
 Space characters must only occur as trailing characters in tags that have fewer than four letters or digits.

-Privately-defined axis tags must begin with an uppercase letter (0x41 to 0x5A), and must use only uppercase letters or digits.
-Registered axis tags must not use that pattern, but can be any other valid pattern.
+Privately-defined metadata tags must begin with an uppercase letter (0x41 to 0x5A), and must use only uppercase letters or digits.
+Registered metadata tags must not use that pattern, but can be any other valid pattern.

 Every registered tag defines the semantics of the associated metadata values, and the representation format of those values.
 Values for registered tags may be may be either textual or binary.
 If textual, it will be in UTF-8 encoding unless explicitly indicated otherwise.